Metareasoning constraints couple narratives, affect and cognition: Methods

-The participants studies were approved by \rethicsInfo.
-All participants (18 or above) provided online consent after reading provided Participant Information Sheet.
+\rethicsInfo.
+All participants (18 or above) provided online consent after reading Participant Information Sheet.
 Participants were informed that they would be asked questions about their mood and feelings and we have provided information about ways to seek help should they feel affected by the issues raised by these questions.
 We reimbursed participants at a rate of £8.21/h, which as rate approved by the Ethics Committee (appropriate for the demographic).
 For the analyses, we have pseudo-anonymised the data (changed the Prolific ID, which in itself ensures participants anonymity), but cannot ensure no identifiable is contained in the open-ended responses.
 Participants were free to withdraw at any point, and we have emphasised that throughout the study.

-We recruited a sample of participants from \citet{noauthor_prolific_nodate} to represent diverse range of depressive symptoms.
-We screened for Prolific participants who were willing to participate in a study about sensitive topics (mental health, emotions, feelings) and potentially harmful content, who had approval rate of 95-100\%, at least 5 previous submissions.
+We recruited a sample of participants from Prolific \cite{noauthor_prolific_nodate} to represent diverse range of depressive symptoms.
+We screened for participants who were willing to participate in a study about sensitive topics (mental health, emotions, feelings) and potentially harmful content, who had approval rate of 95-100\%, at least 5 previous submissions.